 Deposits are refundable if your visa application is refused by the Home Office except where the refusal was under the grounds of a fraudulent application, the cancellation of a previous visa or any pre-existing ban on entering the United Kingdom.
-You will need to send a copy of your Refusal of Entry Clearance letter to the Student Finance Office for your refund to be considered.
+You will need to send a copy of your Refusal of Entry Clearance letter to the Student Fees Office for your refund to be considered.
 If your admitting department grants you leave to defer your application to the following year, we will hold your deposit against the next year's application.

 I've changed my mind and now no longer wish to come to Imperial, can I get a refund?